btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 sudo sed -i 's/DB_PASSWORD=/DB_PASSWORD=bertha/' /var/www/html/laravel/.env
 ```

-Make sure this three lines correspond with the ARG you will be adding while running the script.
+Make sure this three lines correspond with the argument you will be adding while running the script.

-you can find this code in the **bash-script** file and make changes to only the results after the = symbol on the right hand side.
+you can find this code in the **bash-script** "LAMP.sh" file and make changes to only the results after the = symbol on the right hand side.

 ## Ansible.config file